Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Terri has to overextend herself due to the missing staff, causing herself stress.

-The staff are to do training and Nick has them try to make a Negroni to assess their skill level.
+The staff is to do training, and Nick has them try to make a Negroni to assess their skill level.

 Somehow, they use the proper tools and glassware.